miroslavpejic85/mirotalk/README.md

 - Push-to-talk functionality, similar to a walkie-talkie.
 - Advanced collaborative whiteboard for teachers.
 - Real-time sharing of YouTube embed videos, video files (MP4, WebM, OGG), and audio files (MP3).
+- Meeting Duration (HH:MM:SS): Set the meeting time in hours, minutes, and seconds for precise duration control.
 - Full-screen mode with one-click video element zooming and pin/unpin.
 - Customizable UI themes.
 - Right-click options on video elements for additional controls.